 Durbanville Hills: Award-winning Wines and Views for Days

-What makes it special: It’s undoubtedly the incredible wine pairing options combined with the beautiful, plush wine tasting centre (which offers impressive indoor and outdoor seating).
-The views from here are absolutely amazing – and it is definitely one of my most memorable overall wine tasting experiences to date!
+What makes it special: It’s undoubtedly the incredible wine pairing options combined with the beautiful, plush wine tasting centre.
+(This offers impressive indoor and outdoor seating).
+The views from here are absolutely amazing.
+And it is definitely one of my most memorable overall wine tasting experiences to date!

-I really love that they offer a wide selection of wine tasting options, including the Crystal Tasting, Cheese and Wine Pairing (five cheeses and five wines; I had this and loved it!), Chocolate and Wine Pairing and even a fun and interesting Biltong, Dried Fruit and Wine Pairing (another winner).
+I really love that they offer a wide selection of wine tasting options too.
+These include: the Crystal Tasting, Cheese and Wine Pairing (five cheeses and five wines; I had this and loved it!), Chocolate and Wine Pairing – and even a fun and interesting Biltong, Dried Fruit and Wine Pairing (another winner).

 Contact: +27 (021) 558 1300, firstname.lastname@example.org

 Canto Wines: The Home of MCC and Macaroon Magic

 Canto Wines, a relatively young estate, is definitely one of the valley’s most exciting new additions.
 This lovely boutique wine farm is a pleasant outing no matter why you visit.

 It’s a small space, it must be said, but is very tastefully done out.
 Plus, the wine tasting venue is as chic and classy as you would find on even the biggest, most commercial of wine estates.

 Not only does this estate produce quality wines but it also hosts great functions and weddings, offers its own well-stocked deli, yoga and wine sessions and relaxing picnics too.
 But my standout aspect is the fun, oh-so-delicious MCC and Macaroon wine pairing.